Wake Forest Career 1969-1983

 Ed and Jean returned from a year in New York City and Union Seminary in the fall of 1969.
 Ed was turning 40 years old.
 He had expected to return to his job as Assistant Chaplain, but with the retirement of L.H.
 Hollingsworth, he was offered the job as University Chaplain, a position he would hold for the next 34 years.

 This was a dynamic time in the country and also on the Wake Forest campus.
-The Vietnam War was at the center of political and students were attuned to national events.
-The campus was also becoming its own cultural center.
+Students were focused on political actions, with the Vietnam War at the center of attention.
+The campus was becoming more attuned with the larger world, both politically and culturally.
 The Wake Forest Student Union, formed with the move to the Reynolda campus, hosted a large number of activities, including an extensive movie series, a lecture series focusing on current events, a performing artist series, recreation programs, and many others.

 Campus Ministry

-When Ed found out he was to be promoted, he recruited fellow Union Seminary student Richard McBride to become Assistant Chaplain, a partnership that lasted until 1979, when Richard went to Gardner-Webb and later to Elon University.
+When Ed found out he was to be promoted to University Chaplain, he recruited fellow Union Seminary student Richard McBride to become Assistant Chaplain.
+This partnership lasted ten years, until Richard went to Gardner-Webb and later to Elon University.

-In the early 1970s, the Wake Forest Campus Ministry group was now made up of Ed, Richard, and three others: Bill Kercheval, Presbyterian chaplain, Mark Rose Jr, Methodist minister, and Jake Viverette, Episcopal chaplain.
-Bill, Mark, and Jake also served students at Salem College and Winston-Salem State University: their group was referred to as Winston-Salem Campus Ministry.
-This group formed a rich collaboration for seven years.
+In the early 1970s, the Wake Forest Campus Ministry group was made up of Ed and Richard, plus Bill Kercheval, Presbyterian chaplain; Mark Rose Jr, Methodist chaplain; and Jake Viverette, Episcopal chaplain.
+Bill, Mark, and Jake also served students at Salem College and Winston-Salem State University.
+These chaplains created a rich collaboration for the next seven years and shaped campus ministry for years to come.

-Campus Ministers in the early 1970s: Warren Carr, Miriam Ann Glover (intern), Bill Kercheval, Mark Rose, Jack Viverette, Richard McBride, and Ed Christman.
+Campus Ministry in the early 1970s: Warren Carr (WFBC pastor), Miriam Ann Glover (intern), Bill Kercheval, Mark Rose, Jack Viverette, Richard McBride, and Ed Christman.

 Campus Ministry in the 1970s offered personal support to students and also others in the university community.
-As well as planning and coordinating religious services, the chaplains also organized a wide variety of activities and events that spoke to religion in a broader sense.
-Students had an open door at the campus ministry office, which was in the library, were welcome for counseling or received visitation in the infirmary, and were invited to a range of events.
+The chaplains planned and coordinated religious services and organized a wide variety of events that spoke to religion in a broader sense.
+They visited students in the infirmary or hospital.
+Students had an open door at the campus ministry office, which was in the library.

 Weekly Chapel: In January 1969, weekly chapel became voluntary, not mandatory.
 During the following school year, Ed and the other campus ministers were experimenting with what to provide as a voluntary worship and religious expression for students.
-These services and sometimes presentations were held on Tuesdays (later on Thursdays), usually in Davis Chapel and sometimes elsewhere in Wingate Hall.
-Chapel programs included scripture, a sermon /talk, hymns, and contemporary music.
+These services and sometimes presentations were held on Tuesdays, moving later to Thursdays.
+Services were usually held in Davis Chapel and might include scripture, a sermon or speech, hymns, and contemporary music.

 During the first year of voluntary chapel, topics included Christian Celebrations by Ed Christman; the Population Crisis discussed by Biology Professor Peter Weigl; arts programs; a Roman Catholic discussion of the liturgies including singing; and a presentation by the Covenant House Community students.

-Preschool Retreat at Camp Hanes: this conference, held the week before school, was designed to welcome freshman and returning students to the new school year.
-It was more ambitious, however, joining students with Wake Forest faculty and staff to start conversations on the topics of the day, to explore the news and religious issues of the times, to celebrate a whole breadth of learning, and to build community for the year to come.
+Preschool Retreat at Camp Hanes: This conference, held the week before school, invited freshman to join chaplains, faculty, and returning students to welcome the new school year.
+The goal for students, faculty, and staff to explore the news and religious issues of the times, to celebrate a whole breadth of learning, and to build community for the year to come.
+All of this was made easier off-site in the beautiful surroundings of Camp Hanes.

 “He was cajoled into joining the fun, but he feared the permanency of the paint.
 He was reminded in familiar words: ‘You’ve got to take a chance in life.
 It’s like a leap of faith.’

 “The Attic” Coffee House: The Attic was actually the 8th floor of the library, a cozy space with a walk-out onto the roof of the building.
 A coffee house had been begun in 1966 but now gained a higher profile.
 The coffee house served coffee, Russian tea (made with Tang, the drink of the astronauts), sugar cake, ice cream, crackers, music, checkers, chess, and serious or not-so-serious conversation.
-The Attic was open 7:30-11 Monday through Thursday and 7:30 until midnight on Friday, Saturday, and Sunday, staffed by Campus Ministers and others.
+The Attic was open 7:30pm-11pm Monday through Thursday and 7:30 until midnight on Friday, Saturday, and Sunday.
+It was staffed primarily by campus ministers.

-New York Seminar: Ed and Jake were both involved with an annual trip to New York, the Fun City, for play-going, sightseeing, visiting museums and other “exotic places.”
+New York Seminar: Ed and Jake both led an annual trip to New York City, for play-going, sightseeing, visiting museums, and other “exotic places.”
 Visits were also planned to meet Wake Forest alumni who were ministers in the city, to visit innovative ministries, and learn about ministry in this urban environment.
 Each seminar had a theme, such as the 1969 title of American Foreign Policy and Developing Nations.

 Volunteer Service Projects: Campus Ministry made connections between community service agencies, such as the YMCA and the Experiment in Self-Reliance, and students interested in volunteering in Winston-Salem.